saahisid/Controlling-Application-Access-with-AWS-WAF-on-an-ALB/README.md

 2. Configure security group to allow **SSH (22)** and **HTTP (80)**.
 3. In the **Advanced Section**, add the following script as **user data**:

+### Deploy Applications on EC2

+Run the following script on your EC2 instance to install Apache, create two applications (`/website1` and `/website2`), and set up HTML files:

 ```bash
 #!/bin/bash
 # Update system